 In this tutorial we’ll learn how to use Visual Basic for Applications (VBA) to modify text size and style in an Excel cell based on the cell content.
-This tutorial apply for Excel 365, 2021, 2019 and 2016.

 Before you start coding, you should enable your developer tab on Excel in the Ribbon, as otherwise you won’t be able to access your Visual Basic Editor.